-- 54.1 When relevant, it is appropriate for practitioners to deliver supports: - In a one-on-one format. - In a group-based format. - A combination of one-to-on and group-based formats. - 54.2 Practitioners should recommend a delivery format for a support based on a decision-making framework that considers: - Plausibility- there is a plausible reason for the child and family to receive the support in a given format, and evidence to support this reason, as well as its safety. - Practicality it is practical for the child and family to receive the support in a given format when considering the child and family's schedule, and the social and emotional wellbeing and support and financial resources available to them. - Desirability it is desirable to the child and family to receive the support in a given format when considering the child and family's culture and customs, the parents' views on child-rearing and child development; and the priority of these supports within a hierarchy of their needs. - Defensibility there is a clear rationale for why receiving the support in a given format is preferred over alternative options.
+- 54.1 Where relevant to the child and family, it is appropriate for practitioners to deliver supports, or to support others to do so: - In a one-on-one format. - In a group-based format. - In a combination of one-to-one and group-based formats.

-- 54.3 The format/s in which supports are delivered should be mutually agreed upon by the practitioner, child and parents. - 54.4 Practitioners should be aware that there is no consistent research evidence from high-quality meta-analyses that one format is likely to lead to the greater improvements in child learning, participation, and wellbeing compared to any other format.
+- 54.2 The format/s in which supports are delivered should be mutually agreed upon by the child, family, and practitioner. - 54.3 When recommending one or more delivery formats, practitioners should do so based on a decision-making framework that considers: - Plausibility there is a plausible reason for the child and family to receive the support in a given format, and evidence to support this reason, as well as its safety. - Practicality it is practical for the child and family to receive the support in a given format when considering the child and family's schedule, and the social and emotional wellbeing of the family and support and the financial resources available to them. - Desirability it is desirable to the child and family to receive the support in a given format when considering the child and family's culture and customs, the parents' views on child-rearing and child development; and the priority of these supports within a hierarchy of their needs. - Defensibility there is a clear rationale for why receiving the support in a given format is preferred over alternative options. - Practitioners should be aware that there is no consistent research evidence from high-quality metaanalyses that delivery in one format is likely to lead to greater improvements in child learning, participation, and wellbeing compared to any other format.
 Within this context, it is imperative that all other Good Practice Points are followed.